 In recent years the PGYC has sought to improve the livelihood and income of the town by promoting Puerto Galera as a water sports destination.
 The PGYC now organises three Sailing Regattas each year and all types of boats are made welcome (keelboats, multi-hulls, Hobie 16s and dinghies).
 The significant feature of PGYC racing is that, whilst we also have an IRC Racing class for the guys with money to burn, the main focus is on having fun.
 Accordingly, the most prestigious trophy is awarded based upon the unique PGY performance handicap system.

 In 2005 the club launched its Sail Training Programme wherein would-be sailors of all ages can learn the basics of the sport of sailing in Puerto Galera’s safe and clean waters.
 Associated with the Sail Training Programme is the Sailing Scholarship Fund.
 The Sailing Scholarship Fund is financed by donations and the proceeds from regattas.
-So far the fund has financed the training of more than 500 local children and they have rewarded us with 1st and 2nd place finishes at the 2006 President’s Cup Regatta and other national dinghy events.
-Three of our sailing scholarship students have gone on to join the National Philippine Sailing Team and have competed in Australia, Ireland, Singapore and Macau, winning gold, silver and bronze in individual events.
+So far the fund has financed the training of more than 700 local children and they have rewarded us with 1st and 2nd place finishes at the 2006 President’s Cup Regatta and other national dinghy events.
+Five of our sailing scholarship students have gone on to join the Philippine Olympic Sailing Team and have competed in Australia, Ireland, Singapore and Macau, winning gold, silver and bronze in individual events.

 If you don't want to sail all the way to Puerto Galera but still want to revel in the wonders of this magnificent tropical paradise then the PGYC can also introduce you to yacht charter Philippines on a variety of boats, for day sailing or for longer cruises -- you can drop anchor beside any one of a hundred shimmering, palm fringed islands surrounded by the Philippines’s legendary crystal clear waters.